How to Teach Math Vocabulary

 Research has shown that drawing a vocabulary word improves recall regardless of the quality of the sketch.

 Their drawing does not need to be anything fancy.
 Just let them sketch a drawing that represents the words for them.
+Seeing a number line, for example, is more powerful than the word definition of number line.

 Math Vocabulary Activities